If you have never tried vegan mince pies before, you are in for a real treat!

 How To Make Vegan Mince Pies

 Making vegan mince pies is super easy!
 First, you make the vegan mincemeat and you can make it in advance.
+This will make your holiday cooking so much easier!

 Then, you simply make the dough/pie crust and then combine it all together and bake.

-Making the mincemeat is very easy!
+Making the mincemeat is very simple!
 Essentially, you put all of the ingredients including the spices, dried fruit, liquor and more on a saucepan on the stove and bubble for about 40-50 minutes until thick and sticky!

 That is all you have to do to make the vegan mincemeat.
 It is incredibly easy and makes your house smell totally AMAZING!